Common Idiosyncratic Quantile Factors and Asset Prices

+\begin{proposition}[Left-tail asymmetry] Because ES constraints depend on losses, the marginal shortfall $\ell_{t+1}$ is insensitive to upside co-movement and depends only on left-tail realizations.
+Under the quantile representation \eqref{eq:appendix_quantile}, the resulting price of quantile-factor risk is monotone in $\tau$ for $\tau < 0.5$ and negligible for $\tau \ge 0.5$.
+In particular, only the lower-tail CIQ factor is priced, while median and upper-tail CIQ factors do not command premia. \end{proposition}

+\emph{Sketch of proof.} The ES constraint binds only in states where portfolio returns fall below a left-tail threshold.
+By construction, $\ell_{t+1}$ is orthogonal to purely central or right-tail shifts.
+Under \eqref{eq:appendix_quantile}, $s_t$ affects $q_{i,t}(\tau)$ only for $\tau \le \tau_L$.
+Thus, only quantile factors estimated from the left tail proxy for $\Delta s_{t+1}$ and receive a non-zero price of risk in \eqref{eq:appendix_sdf_state}.

-\subsection{Simulation Study}
+\section{Simulation Study}

-We present a simulation exercise to illustrate how the CIQ$(\tau)$ premiums would look like if the driving force behind them were simply common volatility.
-We simulate the returns from the following model
+We present a simulation exercise to illustrate how the $\Delta$CIQ premia would look like if the driving force behind them were simply common volatility.
+We simulate stock returns from the following model

 where $V_t$ is the common variance factor, and the variance of the idiosyncratic error follows the factor structure proposed by \cite{ding2022factor}